A Muslim millennial was elected the country’s first out nonbinary lawmaker — in Oklahoma

 Amid efforts to change statewide policies, Turner saw a need for greater representation for marginalized groups in the statehouse.
 After unsuccessfully trying to convince other activists in Oklahoma to run, they took up the mantle themselves — even if, as Turner said, “being a career politician is not my bag.”

-“I decided that I would listen to my community, and listen to the advice I was giving everyone else about why it’s important to see ourselves in our representation,” they said.
+“I decided that I would listen to my community and listen to the advice I was giving everyone else about why it’s important to see ourselves in our representation,” Turner said.
 “There are some things that White, cishet men will never be able to understand or truly advocate for in a way that someone who is gender-diverse, who is queer, who has had to worry where their next paycheck is coming from.”

 Turner pulled out an upset in the June primary vote with about 51 percent of the vote against state Rep. Jason Dunnington (D), who had represented the left-leaning district since 2014.
 Over the summer, they gained high-profile endorsements from Sen. Elizabeth Warren (D-Mass.) and Rep. Ilhan Omar (D-Minn.).